Criminal Justice, B.S.

 (45 credits)

-The Bachelor of Science in Criminal Justice, under the Department of Sociology and Criminal Justice, is designed to prepare students for employment in those social services and criminal justice sectors which directly support police and government law enforcement efforts.
+The Bachelor of Science in Criminal Justice, under the Department of Criminal Justice, is designed to prepare students for employment in those social services and criminal justice sectors which directly support police and government law enforcement efforts.
 The program will also prepare them for graduate work in these fields.
 The focus of the major will be to ensure that students understand the criminal justice system in the United States as it is related to class structure, race, ethnicity, and gender so that they will develop a more person-centered understanding of crime and law enforcement.
 Counseling skills, coupled with an understanding of individuals’ behavior within families and groups in society, will ensure that students, as leaders in the community and as professionals, are prepared for respectful and effective interaction with citizens.

 This focus on a person-centered orientation, rooted in the discipline of Sociology, also provides a strong foundation from which “action-oriented” ethics teaching can be provided.
 Our students, through both core and major courses, as well as in their Criminal Justice field experiences, will be exposed to and practice ethical reasoning and will work to gain an understanding of the perspective of others.